alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-05-river-landforms.markdown

 Levees aren’t permanent structures.
 Once the river’s discharge exceeds its bankfull discharge[^1], the levees can be burst by the high pressure of the water.
 Levees increase the height of the river’s channel though, so the bankfull discharge is increased and it becomes more difficult for the river to flood.

 ![][levee-diagram]

-## Oxbow Lakes

-Oxbow lakes develop from meanders that have undergone extensive deposition.
-The neck of a meander gradually narrows as a result of deposition on the inside bend.
-During periods of high discharge, a river will break across a meander’s neck so that it can take the fastest route until discharge returns to normal levels.
-Over time, the neck of the meander will narrow until the meander is blocked off by deposition causing the river to assume a new, straighter course and leaving the remains of the meander as an oxbow lake.
-Ultimately, the lake will dry up and a _meander scar_ will be all that is left.

-![][oxbow-lakes-formation-diagram]

 ## Deltas